Dragonriders of Pern (video game): Development

 Dragonriders was developed during a key period of the development of Epyx, what amounted to a "battle for the creative vision of Epyx".

 Originally formed as Automated Simulations in 1978 as a partnership between Jim Connelley and Jon Freeman, the company had initially concentrated on wargame titles like Starfleet Orion.
 The release of the famed Temple of Apshai in 1979 took the company away from its hardcore market into a more action-oriented space.
 Concerned about brand dilution, the company introduced the Epyx brand to cover these titles.
 As these were very successful, the Epyx brand became more widely used than its parent company's name.

 By 1982 the company had grown very large and Freeman left to work on his own (forming Free Fall Associates).
 Although Connelley was ostensibly in control of the company, in effect he had removed himself from the day-to-day operations to focus on development.
 This led to the formation of an internal development team under his direction, known as "The Connelley Group".
 During this period, the company continued moving its focus from simulations and wargames to action titles.
 By 1983 the company's management was focusing on the Epyx brand, and changed the name of the company to match.

 Dragonriders was one of the last games designed to the original vision of the thinking man's game company.
 Although Dragonriders garnered critical praise, its release was overshadowed by the pure-action game Jumpman, a huge success.
 Connelley left with his team soon after, and this was his last game at Epyx.

 A board game based on the same basic premise was also released in 1983 by Mayfair Games.
 Like the Epyx game, the board game concentrated on the diplomatic efforts of one to seven players, with the same basic victory conditions.
 Unlike the Epyx version, there was no action sequence.
 The parallels between the gameplay dynamics of the two games are striking, but existing sources do not record whether or not this was due to a collaborative effort.

 Reception

 Pern received mixed reviews when it arrived.
 Compute! granted it a lengthy review, calling it "offbeat" and suggesting it to players looking for something different than "shooting up the same retreaded space ships" or typing "look under rock".
 Computer Gaming World was even more hesitant, suggesting that those looking for action would be better off elsewhere, while those looking for complex strategy would find the game would "appeal to you".
 In a 1992 survey of science fiction games the magazine gave the title two stars out of five, stating that "it offers some interesting features, but it is dated and primitive" and mentioning DragonStrike as a superior clone.
+Creative Computing in 1984 said Pern "cleverly mixes elements of Diplomacy-style wargaming, arcade skills, and fantasy roleplaying".
+While noting the need for time to learn the gameplay, the magazine concluded that "it will be worth the trouble to escape to Anne McCaffrey's fantasy world".